 McDonald's Tweet Blasts President Trump, And Is Quickly Deleted

 A post on McDonald's corporate Twitter account caused a stir Thursday morning, denigrating President Trump and calling for Barack Obama's return.
-The tweet was only up for around 20 minutes — but in that time, it was liked and retweeted more than a thousand times.
+The tweet was up for about 20 minutes only — but in that time, it was liked and retweeted more than 1,000 times.

-"You are actually a disgusting excuse of a President and we would love to have @BarackObama back," said the tweet that was briefly pinned to the top of the McDonald's page.
+"You are actually a disgusting excuse of a President and we would love to have @BarackObama back," said the tweet, which was briefly pinned to the top of the McDonald's page.
 It concluded, "also you have tiny hands."

-An early message to McDonald's seeking comment wasn't immediately answered; more than an hour after the incident, the company said that its Twitter account "was compromised."
+McDonald's apologized, saying its account had been "hacked by an external source."

-Twitter notified us that our account was compromised.
-We deleted the tweet, secured our account and are now investigating this.— McDonald's (@McDonaldsCorp) March 16, 2017
+Based on our investigation, we have determined that our Twitter account was hacked by an external source.
+Read more: https://t.co/X5NwVI5sKp— McDonald's (@McDonaldsCorp) March 16, 2017

 Posted at 9:16 a.m.
 ET, the tweet quickly drew a wide range of responses — and guesses over whether it was the work of an external hacker or a disgruntled employee.

-The tweet came as a significant departure on a corporate account that normally contents itself with marking holidays, promoting McDonald's outlets, and informing investors about company strategy.
+The tweet came as a significant departure on a corporate account that normally contents itself with marking holidays, promoting McDonald's outlets and informing investors about company strategy.

 "I assume somebody decided to quit their social media job in style," reads one popular comment.